SushmaDG/LA_Assignments/README.md

-# LA_Assignments
+# Learning and Adaptivity Assignements

-MAS Learning and adaptivity
+The repository consists of assignment from Learning and Adaptivity courses